 Kuhm: With Fiat Chrysler Automobiles, we worked for almost three years to develop and tailor materials and systems for the latest version of the Alfa Romeo Giulia, including our breakthrough Bonderite two-step process for combinations of steel and aluminum.
-SAIC-GM in China has upgraded its car coating line for premium models such as the Buick Regal, Buick LaCrosse and Cadillac ATS-L to a customized zirconium film treatment process which went into mass production only one week after commissioning.
+SAIC-GM in Mainland China has upgraded its car coating line for premium models such as the Buick Regal, Buick LaCrosse and Cadillac ATS-L to a customized zirconium film treatment process which went into mass production only one week after commissioning.
 And we partnered with the BENSELER-Group to optimize the pretreatment of various different automotive body parts and structural components at their new cathode dip coating plant near Regensburg, Germany.

 How are your metal surface treatment products and processes embedded in Henkel’s commitment to sustainability?